PixelsHub/pixelshub-unitynetrooms/docs/Transforms.md

 - Objects that may temporarily not be parented to the origin during custom implementation transformation synchronization should:
   - Lock their origin to ensure correctness while transformations occur through `NetworkWorldOrigin.AddLockTransformationRequest(object requester)` and `NetworkWorldOrigin.RemoveLockTransformationRequest(object requester)`
   - Ensure the transform data used for replication takes into account the relative-to-origin values

+> [!CAUTION]
+> It is **very important** to correctly control potential parenting changes to ensure the relative transformations towards the world origin, in cases where the world origin's transform is expected to change.

 The following example is a method used in the networking of **Grab Interactables** due to their parenting being changed when grabbed:
 ```